 The University at Buffalo has many different resources to aid you in your academic studies.
 These services are available to all students, on and off campus.
 Please take advantage of all they have to offer.

 It is also important to understand what sources are allowable.
 Many professors prohibit the use of certain resources, so please be sure to check what is acceptable for each of your courses.

 - Academic Success Centers are located in the residence halls and offer free tutoring in many subjects (accounting, biology, chemistry, economics, English, math and physics).

-- Career Services offers resources to help build your most impressive and accurate resume.
+- The Career Design Center offers resources to help build your most impressive and accurate resume.

 - The Center for Excellence in Writing provides free tutoring to UB students and maintains important informational links about the writing process.

 - Guidelines for citing sources can be found in three commonly used citation style guides: American Psychological Association (APA), Modern Language Association (MLA), and the Chicago Manual of Style.